ChirayuDodiya/ShowNexus-Ticket-Booking-Platform/README.md

 # ShowNexus

-ShowNexus is a scalable, relational database system inspired by BookMyShow.
+ShowNexus is a database system inspired by BookMyShow.
 It enables efficient booking of event and movie tickets, supporting features like category-based and seat-based ticketing, venue management, and multi-location scheduling.
 The system is designed using PostgreSQL and normalized up to BCNF for optimal performance and data integrity.

 ---